 Walking in Moffat and all across Southwest Scotland can be as challenging or as relaxed as you like.
 Whether you want an all-day hike or just a gentle amble Moffat will be your perfect starting point.
 Look out for the many way-marked routes around town.
 Walking in Moffat and all across Southwest Scotland means: clean air, crowd-free spaces and vistas at every turn.
 Which will entice you back again and again.
 One recent visitor called it: ‘A hill walker’s dream.’
 These are just a few of our favourite walks…

 The magical walk

 Join the Merlin trail and discover the real story behind the legendary wizard.
 Merlin was one of the last great druids who lived right here in southern Scotland during the Dark Ages.
 Now a major new trail uncovering the true story of Merlin and his ties to the South of Scotland has been revealed.
-Take a walk up Hart Fell and get close to his cave where he took shelter for over a decade.
-The full route was developed by the Arthur Trail Association with more than 30 sites across Dumfries & Galloway and the Scottish Borders, East Lothian and the Central Belt.
+Get close to his cave where he took shelter for over a decade.
+Keep walking all the way up Hart Fell, a Corbett (a Scottish mountain over 2,500ft).
+The full Merlin Trail was developed by the Arthur Trail Association with more than 30 sites across Dumfries & Galloway and the Scottish Borders, East Lothian and the Central Belt.
 But what’s fact and what’s fiction?
 Find out about this little-known period in history at the Moffat Museum.

 The woodland wander